devsensei404/placement-portal/README.md

 - Docker, with multi-stage builds for both backend and frontend, orchestrated with `docker-compose`
 - Nginx serving the frontend build with SPA routing and API proxying
 - PostgreSQL hosted on Supabase
-- Backend on Railway, frontend on Vercel
+- Backend on Azure, frontend on Vercel

 I kept the frontend deliberately light on dependencies.
 No Redux, no Axios, no TypeScript.
 Not because I have anything against them.
 I wanted to understand what React and the browser fetch API actually do without a framework doing the thinking for me.
 That constraint made some things slower to build and made other things much easier to debug.